vega5b/save-the-babies/README.md

 When the image is displayed, the mouse is used to interact with the region of interest.
 Click on the top left and hold/darg to bottom right.
 Release.
 Press 'c' if oyu want to crop the window.
 Press 'r' to redo.
 Everything in the `--path` will be corpped accordingly to the same window.

+Output cropped images are stored in `myData/clipped/` (or whatever your specified top level path is above).